akoziy98/Automated_Stand/README.md

 ## Navigation
 You can run GUI5.py or start_SPD.bat to open the app with 3-D and 2-D representation of measured SPD parameters.
 Raw data for different SPD models placed at the !SPDStandResults folder.
-All our SPD have beautiful names.
+All our SPD have beautiful names (i.e. Hariton or Timofei).
 Inside one of it's name-folder you can see date of the measurement.
 If u go deeper, you will see raw data and report folder, that contains the postprocessed data in picture and dashbord representation.

 ## Updates
 Repository updates while adding a new SPD measurements or while adding a new features of the code.
 So, it's really actual repository.